 Here's what you can do during university to help you secure a journalism graduate job.

-This area is growing at a rapid rate, and includes channels such as email, websites, social media and texts to promote products, services and events to a specific target audience.
+This area is growing at a rapid rate and includes channels such as email, websites, social media and texts to promote products, services and events to a specific target audience.
 Roles include Digital Account Managers, Search Engine Optimisers and Social Media Managers.
-Your analytical skills that you have gleaned from your degree will be particularly useful, as well as an awareness of current affairs and popular trends.
+The analytical skills that you have gleaned from your degree will be particularly useful, as well as an awareness of current affairs and popular trends.
 Here's what you need to know about a career in digital and media marketing.

-Whether you're ready to apply for graduate jobs, or you simply want to see what's out there.
-Browse graduate jobs to get started and take the next step towards your career.
+Whether you're ready to apply for graduate jobs, or you simply want to see what's out there, browse graduate jobs to get started and take the next step towards your career.